Male Fertility Supplements: An Evidence Based Review and Recommendations

 Vitamin D is another popular vitamin that gets a lot of attention and has even been glorified with a cool nickname, the sunshine vitamin, due to the skin’s ability to synthesize it when exposed to sunlight.

-Vitamin E is another common vitamin that routinely shows up in fertility supplements for men due to its important role as an antioxidant.
+Vitamin E is another common vitamin that routinely shows up in fertility supplements for men due to its role as an antioxidant.

-Recent studies have shown that men with impaired sperm motility can increase their motility by taking a vitamin E supplement.
+Several recent studies have shown that men with impaired sperm motility can increase their motility by taking a vitamin E supplement.
 Studies also suggest that vitamin E can also help improve sperm morphology and natural pregnancy rates.

 While folate is famous for its role in pregnancy and prenatal, it is also a common fertility vitamin for men.
 Folate is vitamin B9 and it is known to work with zinc in the production of sperm DNA.
 That said, clinical results from studies looking at folate supplementation and sperm quality are mixed.